19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 ### Notification and reporting of accidents, dangerous occurrences, etc.

-27\.—(1) The Minister may by regulations require an employer, an occupier, a registered medical practitioner or any other person to notify or to submit a report to the Commissioner, in the event of an accident, a dangerous occurrence or an occupational disease in a prescribed workplace.
+27\.—(1) The Minister may by regulations require an employer, an occupier, a registered medical practitioner or any other person to notify or to submit a report to the Commissioner in the event of an accident, a dangerous occurrence or an occupational disease in a prescribed workplace.

 (2) Regulations made under subsection (1) may apply to —